 Examples of Minor Car Accidents in Concord, NC

-There are a few examples of minor car accidents in Concord, NC.
+There are a few examples of common minor car accidents in Concord, NC.

 Parking Lot Accidents

 One common type of minor car accident is a parking lot accident.
 Parking lot accidents often occur when one driver backs into another.
-These accidents are usually considered to be the fault of the driver who was backing up.
+These accidents are usually considered to be the fault of the driver who was backing up, but they are rife for contributory negligence assertions that can bar you from recovery.

 Another common type of minor car accident is a rear-end collision.
 Rear-end collisions often occur when one driver follows another too closely.
 These accidents are usually considered to be the fault of the driver who was following too closely.

-Side-impact collisions are another common type of minor car accident.
+Side-impact collisions, or t-bone collisions, are another common type of minor car accident.
 These accidents often occur when one driver fails to yield the right-of-way to another vehicle.
 Side-impact collisions are often considered to be the fault of the driver who failed to yield.
+However, this is another area where you need to be wary of contributory negligence allegations, particularly if both drivers are claiming the other driver merged into their lane.

 Also known as a low-speed impact, fender benders may not seem like a big deal.
 But these types of accidents can still cause serious injuries, such as whiplash or back pain.